anthony-999/anthony-999/README.md

-    Hello, I'm Anthony Valdez, 21 years old from Laguna, Philippines
+    Hello, I'm Anthony Valdez, 21 years old from Philippines
-    I'm a second-year student at Cavite State University.
+    I'm a second-year student
-    Information Technology Bachelor's degree.
-    Interested in designing and developing websites as well as I've been a charcoal artist since 2020.
+    taking Bachelor of Science in Information Technology, Interested in designing and developing websites.